A first view on the density of 5-planar graphs: Outer 5-planar and polyhedral h-framed 5-planar graphs

-In order to derive the main result of this section, i.e., \cref{thm:edge-bound-polyhedral}, we first establish an upper bound on the edge density of outer $5$-planar graphs.
-Note that the previous best upper bound for $n$-vertex outer $5$-planar graphs was $\approx 5.5n$ due to~\cite[Thm.~21]{DBLP:conf/compgeom/AichholzerOOPSS22}. \begin{theorem} An $n$-vertex outer $5$-planar graph has at most $4n-9$ edges. \end{theorem} \begin{proof} We prove the theorem by induction on $n$.
+\begin{theorem} An $n$-vertex outer $5$-planar graph has at most $4n-9$ edges. \end{theorem} \begin{proof} We prove the theorem by induction on $n$.
+Let $G=(V,E)$ be a graph with outer 5-planar drawing $\Gamma$.
+Assume w.l.o.g. that $\Gamma$ is a straight-line drawing of $G$ such that the vertices are in general position and form the corners of a convex $n$-gon \cite[Thm.~3]{DBLP:journals/dam/HongN19}.
+By definition, $\Gamma$ has a face $f_o$ which contains all vertices of~$G$.
 Since $\binom{n}{2} \leq 4n-9$ for $n \leq 6$, the statement trivially holds for $n \leq 6$.
-Fix a tuple $(G,\Gamma)$ such that $G$ is an outer $5$-planar graph on $n\geq7$ vertices which has the maximum number of edges and $\Gamma$ is a straight-line drawing of $G$ such that the vertices are arranged on the corners of a convex $n$-gon.
-By definition, $\Gamma$ has a face $f_o$ which contains all vertices of $G$.
-Let $v_1,v_2,\dots,v_n$ be the vertices of $G$ encountered in this order when traversing $f_o$.
-An edge between two non-consecutive vertices is called a \emph{chord} of $G$.
-If $\Gamma$ does not contain three pairwise crossing chords, then $G$ is an outer $3$-quasi-planar graph which has at most $4n-10$ edges~\cite[Thm.
-1]{quasi-planar}.
-Hence, assume that there exist three pairwise crossing chords $C= \{c_1,c_2,c_3\}$ in $\Gamma$.
-Let $X \supseteq C$ be the set of chords which cross at least one of $c_1$, $c_2$ or $c_3$.
-Since $c_1,c_2$ and $c_3$ pairwise cross and since each chord has at most five crossings, it follows that $|X| \leq 12$.
-Traversing the endpoints of $c_1$, $c_2$ and $c_3$ in proper order (i.e., by starting at one endpoint of $c_1$ and then selecting the next one by the cyclic order of $f_o$) defines a convex region $\mathcal{R}$.
-The crucial observation is that only chords of $X$ intersect the interior of $\mathcal{R}$, while at most six edges --which may coincide with edges of $f_0$-- lie on the boundary of $\mathcal{R}$.
-We will denote the set of the latter type of edges as $B$. \begin{claim} $|X|+|B| \leq 17$ if exactly one edge of the boundary of $\mathcal{R}$ is a chord. \end{claim} \begin{proof} Recall that $|X| \leq 12$ and $|B|\leq 6$ holds, hence we have to exclude the case where $|X|=12$ and $|B|=6$.
-Let $v_1,\dots,v_6$ be the vertices in the order they appear in $f_o$ (which implies $c_1 = v_1v_4$, $c_2=v_2v_5$ and $c_3=v_3c_6$).
-W.l.o.g. assume that $v_1v_2$ is the unique edge of $B$ that is a chord.
-By $5$-planarity, $v_1v_2$ can be crossed at most five times, hence at least seven edges are completely contained inside $\mathcal{R}$.
-As any edge that crosses two of $c_1$,$c_2$ and $c_3$ would imply $|X| \leq 11$, we necessarily have that besides $c_1$,$c_2$ and $c_3$, the edges $v_2v_4$,$v_4v_6$,$v_3v_5$ and $v_1v_5$ are present.
-Any additional edge has to cross $v_1v_2$ and thus either $c_1$ or $c_3$, which both already have three crossings, namely $c_1$ crosses $c_2$, $c_3$ and $v_3v_5$, while $c_3$ crosses $c_1$,$c_2$ and $v_4v_6$.
-But then only four edges cross $v_1v_2$, thus $|X| \leq 11$, which concludes the proof. \end{proof} With the claim at hand, we proceed as follows.
-Substitute all edges of $X \cup B$ by a convex drawing of $K_6$ which is placed into the region $\mathcal{R}$ and let $G' = G \setminus (X \cup B) + K_6$.
-If no edge of $B$ is a chord then $n = 6$ holds, a contradiction.
-Assume now that exactly one edge of the boundary of $\mathcal{R}$ is a chord.
-Since $G$ was outer $5$-planar and since the convex drawing of $K_6$ is outer $5$-planar, it follows by construction that also $G'$ is outer $5$-planar.
-Moreover, the convex drawing of $K_6$ contains six uncrossed edges which are also uncrossed in $G'$.
-We can thus apply induction by splitting the graph at the unique chord of $\mathcal{R}$ and obtain
+Let $n \ge 7$.
+If $\Gamma$ does not contain three pairwise crossing chords, then $G$ is an outer quasi-planar graph which has at most $4n-10$ edges~\cite{quasi-planar}.
+Hence, assume that there exist three pairwise crossing chords $C= \{c_1,c_2,c_3\}$ in $\Gamma$, called \textit{$C$-edges}.
+Let $X \subseteq E \setminus C$ be the set of chords which cross at least one of $c_1$, $c_2$, or $c_3$ and call them \textit{$X$-edges}.
+Since $c_1,c_2,$ and $c_3$ pairwise cross and since each chord has at most five crossings, it follows that $|X| \leq 9$.
+Note that if there is an $X$-edge that crosses more than one $C$-edge, then $|X| < 9$.
+The convex hull of $C$ defines a region $\mathcal{R}$.
+See \cref{sfig:outer-nomenclature} for an example.
+The crucial observation is that only chords of $X$ and $C$ intersect the interior of~$\mathcal{R}$, while at most six edges -- which may coincide with edges of $f_o$ -- lie on the boundary of $\mathcal{R}$.
+Remove $X$ and $C$ from $G$ and add any missing edge on the boundary of $\cal R$ to simplify the construction.
+The resulting graph $G'$ has at most $|X| + |C| \le 12$ edges less than $G$.